garden-io/garden/CONTRIBUTING.md

 ### Release process

-We use [Release It!](https://github.com/webpro/release-it) to automate the release process.
+We use [Lerna](https://github.com/lerna/lerna) to automate the release process.

-To set up, first make sure you're logged in to npm (`npm login`).
-You'll also need to get a [Github token](https://github.com/settings/tokens) for the repository with "repo" access to the repository ("admin" scope is not necessary) and expose it as an environment variable:
+To set it up, first make sure you have [yarn](https://yarnpkg.com/lang/en/docs/install/#mac-stable) installed (we rely on `yarn` for publishing because of some issues with `npm`) and you're logged in to yarn (`yarn login`).

-    export GITHUB_TOKEN="f941e0..."
+Then install lerna using `npm install -g lerna` or `yarn global add lerna`.

-Then to start the release process, use any of the following commands:
+Depending on what type of release you're making, you can use one of the following commands:

-    npm run release-major  # for major (potentially breaking) updates, e.g. 2.0.0 npm run release-minor  # for minor releases, e.g. 0.10.0 npm run release-patch  # for bugfix releases, e.g. 0.10.1
+    # publish a new minor release (e.g. 0.1.0, 0.2.0 etc. - we will use this most often)
+    lerna publish

+    # publish an alpha/canary release (e.g. 0.2.0-alpha.48f816f28)
+    lerna publish --canary

+    # publish a pre-release (beta) version
+    lerna publish --npm-tag=beta

+See more details about `lerna publish` [in their docs](https://github.com/lerna/lerna#publish).